parinfer/parinfer.js/lib/parinfer.js.md

 _The Paren Trail is stored in [`result.parenTrail`], updated by [`updateParenTrailBounds`] and [`onMatchedCloseParen`]._

-## The Modes
+## Transformations

-Parinfer's modes can now be described using definitions from the previous
+The type of transformation performed is determined by the Mode.
+These modes can be described using definitions from the previous sections:
-sections:

 - __Indent Mode__
   - When we identify a _Paren Trail_, we remove it.
-See [`removeParenTrail`]
+See [`removeParenTrail`].
   - When we identify a line's _Indentation_, we identify all open-parens on the _Paren Stack_ to the right of the indentation.
 Then we correct the last _Paren Trail_ such that it closes the aforementioned open-parens.
 See [`correctParenTrail`].